 Peter Voorhees, MD

-Daratumumab (Darzalex) added to bortezomib, lenalidomide, and dexamethasone (VRd) induced at least a very good partial response (VGPR) in all patients and a stringent complete response (sCR) or CR in 63% of patents (n = 16) at the end of consolidation therapy in the run-in phase of an open-label study of transplant-eligible patients with newly diagnosed multiple myeloma (MM).
+Daratumumab (Darzalex) added to bortezomib, lenalidomide, and dexamethasone (VRd) induced at least a very good partial response (VGPR) in all patients and a stringent complete response (sCR) or CR in 63% of patients (n = 16) at the end of consolidation therapy in the run-in phase of an open-label study of transplant-eligible patients with newly diagnosed multiple myeloma (MM).

 In addition, half of the patients achieved minimum residual disease (MRD) negativity after consolidation in the safety run-in to the phase II Griffin study, reported Peter Voorhees, MD, at the 2018 American Society of Hematology meeting.